MyriamJo/Noise-Generation-Cancellation./README.md

 During playback, additional noise is introduced by pressing two random piano keys simultaneously.
 The primary objective is to develop a method to cancel out the noise by working in the frequency domain, separating each frequency and ensuring the original song can be clearly extracted.

+## Note
+The code is proprietary and not intended for copying or redistribution.